United States - Climate

 Not all projects are screened against the Rio markers; this funding falls into the ‘not screened’ category.

-With regards to the strength of its focus on climate change, the US spends 2% (US$646 million) of its funding on projects with climate change mitigation or adaptation as a principal goal.
-Despite being notably low against the DAC average of 7%, this figure is actually double the amount that the US spends on projects with climate change mitigation or adaptation as a significant goal – US$306 or 1% of total allocable bilateral ODA spending.
-This is far below the DAC average of 15%.
+The US spent just 2% (US$483 million) of its funding on projects with climate change mitigation or adaptation as a principal goal.
+Despite being notably low against the DAC average of 7%, this figure is still greater than the amount the US spends on projects with climate change mitigation or adaptation as a significant goal – US$448 or another 2% of total allocable bilateral ODA spending (DAC average: 16%).

-The US is a supporter of multilateral organizations working to fight climate change, although it is important to note that not all these contributions are counted as ODA.
+The US is a supporter of multilateral organizations working to fight climate change, but not all contributions are counted as ODA.
+Biden’s FY2022 budget request was praised by climate advocates as a step in the right direction, with a total of US$2.5 billion in funding requested for international climate programs.

-The US is the largest donor the Climate Investment Funds (CIF) since its inception in 2008, contributing US$2.0 billion of total US$8.1 billion donor contributions.
-However, it has not contributed to CIF since the Trump administration came into power in 2016.
+- Climate Investment Funds (CIF): The US is the largest donor the CIF since its inception in 2008, contributing US$2.0 billion of total US$8.5 billion donor contributions as of 2020.

 The State Department manages climate-change related programs while USAID leads on implementation

 The State Department manages or co-manages bilateral development programs and funding to international organizations, including those related to climate change mitigation or adaptation.
-Meanwhile, USAID leads implementation (see section: ‘Main actors’ for more information).
+Meanwhile, USAID leads implementation (see ‘Main actors’).
 USAID has two policies – one related to action on global climate change adaption and another to environmental protection – which guide its programming on climate change objectives.

 Unless otherwise indicated, all data in this section is based on commitment.
 For more information, see our Donor Tracker Codebook.